Best New & Used Handicap Vans For Sale

 • Driver Easy-Speak – Enhances communication with rear passengers

-• 1500 watt power outlet
+• 1500-watt power outlet

 As we move further into the near future and more manufacturers introduce hybrids and fully electric vehicles to their portfolios, we fully expect more industry firsts heading our way.
 This landmark introduction by Toyota is only the beginning!

 What do you think will be next?
 A fully electric SUV?
-How about a plugin, fully electric Chrysler Pacifica?
+How about a plugin, a fully electric Chrysler Pacifica?
 We will have to wait and see, but one thing is for sure, what we’ve grown to know as the norm is no longer valid.
 Times are changing rapidly, and new products will continue to be developed as long as we have industry partners like BraunAbility and VMI.

 Click here if you would like to learn more about the BraunAbility or VMI Toyota Sienna Hybrid wheelchair van or check available vehicles currently for sale.